Find information on dog licensing in Surrey.

-Dog Licences are valid from January 1 to December 31.
-Dog Licence Renewal Notices are sent out at the beginning of December and are due at the end of January of the following year.
+Dog licences are valid from January 1 to December 31.
+We send Dog Licence Renewal Notices out at the beginning of December.
+Renewals are due on February 2 each year.

-No more than 3 dogs can be licensed to a property at one time, unless a hobby or commercial kennel licence has been issued.
+- No more than three dogs can be licensed to a property at one time, unless there is a hobby or commercial kennel licence in place.

-You can register for a dog licence, make changes to an existing account, and renew your dog licence online.
+You can register for a dog licence, make changes to an existing account, and pay to renew your dog licence online.